 The thickness of the humate and "organic clay" layers throughout the minable Contract Area vary greatly.
-Rammsco has documented the humate seam on site as up to 5 feet thick and as thin as 1 foot.
-Remaining humate reserves in the minable Contract Area are conservatively estimated based on the assumptions of a 4foot thick continuous humate seam across the area and a density of 1,850 pounds of humate per cubic yard (D. Williams, pers. communication, November 16, 2012).
-The "organic clay" layer also varies between 2 and 3 feet thick across the minable Contract Area.
-"Organic clay" reserves in the minable Contract Area are conservatively estimated based on the assumptions of a 3-foot thick continuous "organic clay" seam across the area and a density of 2,300 pounds of "organic clay" per cubic yard (D. Williams, pers. communication, November 16, 2012).
+RAMMSCO has documented the humate seam on site as up to 5 feet thick and as thin as 0 feet.
+Remaining humate reserves in the minable Contract Area are conservatively estimated based on the assumptions of a 1-4 foot thick continuous humate seam across the area and a density of 1,850 pounds of humate per cubic yard (D. Williams).
+The "organic clay" layer also varies between 0 and 3 feet thick across the Contract Area.
+"Organic clay" reserves in the minable Contract Area are conservatively estimated based on the assumptions of a Thinning and thickening of a 3-foot thick "organic clay" seam across the area and a density of 2,300 pounds of "organic clay" per cubic yard (D. Williams).
 The estimated amount of humate and "organic clay" in reserve within the 2019 Active and Additional Mining areas is estimated at approximately 40,000 tons.

-Reclamation earthwork and seeding has been performed on approximately 10.29 previously-mined acres of the minable Contract Area, including 3.72 acres of the pre-2014 MMSC 4.55-acre initial reclamation area (0.83 acres has been re-disturbed) and 6.57 acres mined since 2014 (Map 3, Appendix A).
+Reclamation earthwork and seeding has been performed on approximately 8.394 previously-mined acres of the minable Contract Area, (Map 2, Appendix A).